- What Is It?

-- What is the treatment for pleural effusion?
+What is pleural effusion?

-A pleural effusion is a buildup of fluid in the pleural space, an area between the layers of tissue that line the lungs and the chest cavity.
+A pleural effusion is a buildup of fluid in the pleural space, an area between the layers of tissue that line the lungs and the chest wall.
 It may also be referred to as effusion or pulmonary effusion.
 The type of fluid that forms a pleural effusion may be categorized as either transudate or exudate.

-What are the causes of pleural effusion?
+What causes pleural effusion?